kotools/types/documentation/roadmap.md

 ### Experimental API

-- Moving experimental declarations in the `kotools.types.experimental` package.
+- Moving experimental declarations to the `kotools.types.experimental` package.
 - New `ExperimentalKotoolsTypesApi` annotation.
 - Deprecating all annotations in the `kotools.types.experimental` package for using the `ExperimentalKotoolsTypesApi` annotation instead.